zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 + Transform a vanilla PyTorch code into ZenML pipelines.
 + Visualize the pipeline on an interactive dashboard.
-+ Use the Weights & Biases experiment tracker to track results and share them.
++ Configure a Secrets Manager to securely store API keys.
-+ Switch to other experiment trackers such as Tensorboard and MLflow with little code changes.
++ Use the Weights & Biases Experiment Tracker to log results and share them.

 You've seen how convert vanilla PyTorch codes into production ready pipelines.
 But, not everyone is using PyTorch.
 The good news is that the steps are not very different whether you're converting from PyTorch or Tensorflow or Scikit-learn.
 As long as you structure the codes into steps and pipelines, it should work.
 My hope is that this post laid down the key ideas and concepts on how to do it.